Modern AI Architecture

 The Problem with LLMs

-Large Language Models like GPT-4 are powerful, but they have three
+Large Language Models like GPT-4 are powerful, but they have a couple

 major weaknesses when deployed in business: